Higher education in Sweden

 Higher education in Sweden is divided into three levels, or cycles – first cycle (Bachelor’s level), second cycle (Master’s level) and third cycle (doctoral level).
 All higher education at Uppsala University is offered in the form of courses.
 Students can apply to get admission to a freestanding course or to a degree programme which is a package of courses that leads towards a degree.

-At the national level, the Ministry of Education and Science is responsible for higher education and research.
-Sweden has a higher education degree structure and other reforms in line with the current European-wide Bologna process aiming at harmonizing higher education structures in Europe.
+At the national level, the Ministry of Education and Research is responsible for higher education and research.
+Sweden has a higher education degree structure and other reforms in line with the current European-wide Bologna process aiming at harmonising higher education structures in Europe.

 Students who are not citizens of the EU/EEA or Switzerland will be liable to pay tuition and application fees for courses and programmes at Swedish universities.
 Prices are decided by each university and will provide overall costs in full, which means that they contain the premium including management, reception, service and marketing.

 Read more about the tuition fees at Uppsala University.

 Language of instruction